 - Hydroelectric power source.
 New Hampshire uses hydroelectric power as a source of renewable energy, and they get this resource from the Connecticut and Merrimack River basins.
 This generates up to 8 percent of electricity in the state.

 - Does not allow Decoupling.
 The state does not allow utilities to decouple their revenue.
 Decoupling allows utilities to increase their revenue while selling less energy to consumers.

 Energy Providers in New Hampshire

 Eversource Energy New Hampshire provides the power to residents and businesses from Berlin to Nashua County.
-Eversource provides electricity to other states and are best known for their quality service.
+Eversource provides electricity to other states and is best known for its quality service.

 Address: 780 N Commercial St, Manchester, NH 03101

 NHEC, otherwise known as the New Hampshire Electric Co-op, is in charge of delivering power to 9 out of 10 counties in the state.
 They currently cover up to 115 towns and cities in New Hampshire.